alexwang19930101/gitskills/readme.txt

-creating a new branch is quick and simple testing  merge but not using fast merge
+creating a new branch is quick and simple i want to test merge but not using fast-forward give me five